json-schema-org/referencing/draft-handrews-jri.md

 The value of the `"$id"` property MUST be a string, and MUST be a valid IRI-reference as defined by {{!RFC3987, Section 2.2}}, and MUST NOT contain a fragment.

 The object containing the `"$id"` property MUST be considered to be a primary resource and to be identified by the IRI produced by resolving the IRI-reference against the current base IRI.
-This IRI MUST be considered the base IRI for the newly identified primary resource, in accordance with {{!RFC3986, Section 5.1.1}}.
+This IRI MUST be considered the base IRI for the primary resource that it identifies, in accordance with {{!RFC3986, Section 5.1.1}}.

 If the object containing the `"$id"` property is not the root object of the document, the encapsulating resource MUST be considered to be an "encapsulating entity" per {{!RFC3986, Section 5.1.2}}.